-There are approximately 2958~~2,958~~ acres within four separate parcels of land that comprise the GDP.
+There are approximately 2958 acres within four separate parcels of land that comprise the GDP.
 The four parcels, Parcels A, B, C and D, are described in separate narratives in this GDP (See Sections 2, 3, 4 and 5 respectively).
-The Key Map

-(Map 1 in Section 11) delineates the boundaries of each of the four GDP ~~parcels~~Parcels.
+The Key Map (Map 1 in Section 11) delineates the boundaries of each of the four GDP parcels.
 Parcel A is located east of I-25.
 Parcel B is located east and south of Houts Reservoir and Equalizer Lake.
 Parcel C is located west of Houts Reservoir and Equalizer Lake.
 Parcel D is located south of US 34 and south and west of Mountain View High School.

-Sections 2, 3, 4 and 5 provide detailed information specific to each ~~parcel~~Parcel including descriptions of the ~~parcels~~Parcel locations, sizes, existing and proposed land uses, circulation, specific public services information, existing natural area influences landform modification and any specific conditions imposed upon the ~~parcel~~Parcel or Subparcels.
+Sections 2, 3, 4 and 5 provide detailed information specific to each parcel including descriptions of the parcel locations, sizes, existing and proposed land uses, circulation, specific public services information, existing natural area influences landform modification and any specific conditions imposed upon the parcel or Subparcels.

-The narrative sections for each of the four ~~parcels~~Parcels include a list of land use categories for each Subparcel.
+The narrative sections for each of the four parcels include a list of land use categories for each Subparcel.
 Section 12 of the GDP sets forth the regulations and procedures by which the uses are to be developed.

-In order to ensure quality development, Performance Standards (Sections 6 through 10, and 16) have been created and are a part of this GDP.
+In order to ensure quality development, Performance Standards (Sections 6 through 10) have been created and are a part of this GDP.

-The Centerra DRC has been formed ~~as an advisory committee~~-to review Development Projects proposed within the GDP for compliance with the Performance Standards prior to submittal to the City for review.
+The Centerra DRC has been formed as an advisory committee to review Development Projects proposed within the GDP for compliance with the Performance Standards.
 The Centerra DRC will meet regularly to review Development Projects.
 Review by the Centerra DRC is required prior to submittal of a Development Project to the City.
 Please see Section 12 for a description of the Centerra DRC's role in the approval of Development Projects within the GDP.